Refugees coming to New Zealand

 Refugees arrive in New Zealand in 3 ways.

-- Around 1000 refugees come through the United Nations Refugee Agency (UNHCR) resettlement programme.
+- Through the United Nations Refugee Agency (UNHCR) resettlement programme.

-- About 150 asylum seekers — people who have fled from their own country because they fear persecution or harm — are recognised as refugees.
+- As convention refugees — people who have fled from their own country because they fear persecution or harm.

-- Family members join refugees already living here.
+- Family members joining refugees already living here.

 Help and support for refugees